CodeReclaimers/neat-python/docs/module_summaries.rst

   Distributed evaluation of genomes.

   .. todo::
-    Perhaps MODE_SERVER and MODE_CLIENT would be preferable?
-As well as issues of sensitivity, server/client terms appear more likely to get people to cooperate with borrowing machine time...
-MODE_MASTER and MODE_SLAVE would be kept in as synonyms, and is_master as a wrapper for is_server (or whatever).
+    Perhaps MODE_PRIMARY and MODE_SECONDARY would be preferable?
+As well as issues of sensitivity, these terms appear more likely to get people to cooperate with borrowing machine time...
+MODE_MASTER and MODE_SLAVE would be kept in as synonyms, and is_master as a wrapper for is_primary (or whatever).

   .. rubric:: About :term:`compute nodes <compute node>`: